MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/docs-conceptual/migration-steps.md

 - **Supports PowerShell 7**: Microsoft Graph PowerShell module works with PowerShell 7 and later.
 It's also compatible with Windows PowerShell 5.1.
 - **Cross-platform support**: Microsoft Graph PowerShell module works on all platforms including Windows, macOS, and Linux.
 - **Supports modern authentication**: Microsoft Graph PowerShell supports the Microsoft Authentication Library (MSAL) which offers more security.
 For example, you can use Passwordless sign-in experiences.
-- **Supports external identities**: Users from other identity providers can authenticate to services in your tenant with Microsoft Graph PowerShell
+- **Supports external identities**: Users from other Azure AD tenants can authenticate to services in your tenant with Microsoft Graph PowerShell
 - **Uses least privilege**: Microsoft Graph PowerShell permissions are NOT pre-authorized and users must perform one-time request for app permissions depending on their needs.
 - **Advanced queries**: Microsoft Graph PowerShell supports rich Azure AD queries via eventual consistency.
 - **Open source**: Feature teams and the community can create great PowerShell experiences and share them with everyone.
-- **Receives monthly updates**: Microsoft Graph PowerShell commands are updated monthly to support the latest Graph API updates.
+- **Receives regular updates**: Microsoft Graph PowerShell commands are updated regularly to support the latest Graph API updates.

 ## Upgrading to Microsoft Graph PowerShell